-Other Work-Related Lung Diseases
+Other Work-Related Lung Diseases (OLDs)

-2011 was the first year of data collection for other work-related lung diseases (OLDS).
+2011 was the first year of data collection for other work-related lung diseases (OLDs).
 Other lung diseases from exposures in the workplace include breathing problems that are not necessarily chronic in nature, in addition to those that are chronic.
-Conditions that we have identified since beginning OLDS surveillance include acute conditions such as chemical irritation/ irritative bronchitis where an acute exposure results in a health provider visit and limited treatment, with resolution of symptoms.
+Conditions that we have identified since beginning OLDs surveillance include acute conditions such as chemical irritation/ irritative bronchitis where an acute exposure results in a health provider visit and limited treatment, with resolution of symptoms.
 Other conditions covered include smoke inhalation from fires or burning material, infectious agents from exposures at work, and chemical pneumonitis.
 Chronic conditions are also included in this grouping, with other pneumoconioses, hard metal lung disease and coal workers' pneumoconiosis.
 A physician board-certified in internal and occupational/environmental medicine reviews all medical records to determine first, whether the condition is workrelated and secondly, the nature of the illness and classification into general categories of disease.
 In cases where the work-relatedness of the exposure is unclear, additional medical records may be obtained and/or a patient interview completed.
-In future years of OLDS surveillance, we expect to identify additional categories of OLDS as we expand our efforts to identify the best reporting sources for these conditions.

-Table 9 shows the distribution of diseases reported by

-year since surveillance for OLDS began in 2011.
+Table 9 shows the distribution of diseases reported by year since surveillance for OLDs began in 2011.
 Over all the years, chemical irritation/irritative bronchitis and chemical pneumonitis were the most common conditions.
 Each year varies slightly in the types of conditions reported, in part related to the reporting sources within a given year.
 In 2011 and 2012, hospitals and Workers' Compensation reported 72% of the 139 cases, and 68% of the 191 cases, respectively.
 In 2013 and 2014, the Poison Control Center and hospitals reported 69% of the 162 cases, and 63% of the 150 cases, respectively.
 In 2015, hospitals reported 59% of the 167 cases, followed by Workers' Compensation reporting 16% of the cases.

-The following statistics are based on the 316 cases of other lung diseases confirmed from 2016.
+The following statistics are based on the 552 cases of other lung diseases confirmed from 2017.

-Similar to delays in reporting cases of silicosis, OLDS reports are incomplete from delays in hospital reporting.
-Table 10 shows the primary reporting source of the 316 persons confirmed with OLDS in 2016.
-In 2016, the Poison Control Center reported 34% of the 316 cases, hospitals reported 28% of the cases, death certificates accounted for 22% of the cases, Workers' Compensation reported 12% of the cases, physicians reported 3% of the cases and laboratories reported 1% of the cases.
+Similar to delays in reporting cases of silicosis, OLDs reports are incomplete from delays in hospital reporting.
+Table 10 shows the primary reporting source of the 552 persons confirmed with OLDs in 2017.
+In 2017, the Poison Control Center reported 46% of the 552 cases, hospitals reported 43% of the cases, Workers' Compensation reported 9% of the cases, and physicians reported 3% of the cases.
+In 2017, there were no reports from death certificates or laboratories.